Visa policy of Cameroon: Visa on arrival

+e-Visa

+As of 2023, prospective visitors may obtain transit, short-stay and long-stay visas online prior to entering Cameroon.
+Applicants who have submitted their application in a country with a diplomatic mission of Cameroon are required to collect their e-Visa at the diplomatic mission, while applicants who have submitted their application in a country without a diplomatic mission of Cameroon may collect their e-Visa upon arrival in Cameroon.

-Transit
+Transit Visa

 Transit without visa is allowed for travellers continuing their trip by the same or first connecting plane within 24 hours and without leaving the airport.

 Proof of Yellow Fever Vaccination is required for all travelers to Cameroon.